evcastelani/MolecularConformation.jl/docs/src/quick.md

 	fieldnames(ConformationOutput)
 ```

+The field `solver` is the used solver defined in setup.
 The field `number` corresponds to the number of solutions.
 The field `molecules` is a dictionary of where associated to each key we have a solution of `MoleculeType`.

 ```@repl tutorial
 	typeof(sol.molecules[1])